15 Insanely AMAZING Day Trips from Merida

 monster door on Acropolis at Ek Balam

-Located half an hour by shared taxi from Valladolid, Ek Balam is going to be one of the trickier and more costly day trips from Merida to take.
+Located half an hour by shared taxi from Valladolid, Ek Balam is going to be one of the trickier and more costly day trips from Merida.
 I visited the ruins and cenote on a day trip from Valladolid.
 But you can do it also from Merida.
 I’ll tell you the logistics below.

 X’Canche Cenote